Correlation-Assisted Quantized Charge Pumping

-When weak interaction (preserving chiral symmetry) is added to the model, the topological invariant extracted from the SPDM still agrees with the Resta polarization.
+When weak interaction (preserving chiral symmetry) is added to the model, the Zak phase and the topological invariant extracted from the SPDM both agree with the Resta polarization.
 This reflects the fact that the SPDM still contains most of the information about the many-body topology~\cite{supplement}.
-The positive slope of the BI $\rightarrow$ TI phase boundary can be attributed to (even at mean-field level) the interaction pushing the valence and conduction bands closer together, facilitating hybridization.
+The positive slope of the BI $\rightarrow$ TI phase boundary can be attributed to (even at mean-field level) the interaction pushing valence and conduction bands closer together, facilitating hybridization.
 As illustrated in the band-structure sketches in Fig.~\ref{fig:phase_diagram}~(b), the TI phase is characterized by band inversion at the $\Gamma$-point.

 Strong interaction favors the emergence of orbital CDW order with ground states that spontaneously break chiral symmetry.
-When explicitly suppressing CDW order (thus enforcing chiral symmetry), the blue line in Fig.~\ref{fig:phase_diagram}~(a) still separates the topological insulator from the trivial insulator phase.
+When explicitly suppressing CDW order (thus enforcing chiral symmetry), the solid green line in Fig.~\ref{fig:phase_diagram}~(a) still separates the topological insulator from the trivial insulator phase.
 In this scenario, we can distinguish these two phases by their polarization ($P=0$ for trivial, $P=\pm q a_0/2$ for topological) even within the unstable region where in principle charge order would obstruct the SPT phases.
 Furthermore, the strongly interacting topological region still features edge modes.
 When allowing for CDW order, the topologically trivial phase defines the OOBI region in Fig.~\ref{fig:phase_diagram}~(a) within which no charge can be pumped, and the topological phase defines the OOTI region in Fig.~\ref{fig:phase_diagram}~(a), within which quantized charge pumping is possible as shown below.